- Marketing and sales alignment strives to bridge two traditionally separate departments.

 Why is Marketing and Sales Alignment Important?

 To better know the consumer, marketing and sales need to know more about each other.
 With marketing and sales alignment strategies in place, 66 percent of businesses report that they clearly understand their consumer.
-When we more deeply understand consumer audiences, we can develop highly-targeted and fine-tuned strategies that cater to them, provide a better user experience, and increase revenue and retention.
+When we more deeply understand consumer audiences, we can develop highly-targeted and fine-tuned strategies that cater to them, provide better user experience, and increase revenue and retention.

 According to LinkedIn’s Research Report, when marketing and sales align, businesses have experienced: